 Wild and Scenic Wasteland: Conservation Politics in the Nuclear Wilderness.
 2015.
 Environmental Humanities 7: 89-105.

 Escaping S-102: Waste, Illness, and the Politics of Not Knowing.
 2010.
 International Journal of Science and Society 2(1): 243-252.

 Recent and Upcoming Talks:

-May 12-13, 2017: Chicago, Illinois Engineered Worlds II: On Resolution and Resolve conference.
+May 12-13, 2017: Chicago, Illinois Engineered Worlds II: On Resolution and Resolve conference, "Impossible Conditions."
 University of Chicago.

-April 11, 2017: Bothell, Washington Research in Progress series on Population Health.
+April 11, 2017: Bothell, Washington Research in Progress series on Population Health, "Living in Dose: Nuclear Work and the Politics of Permissible Exposure."
 University of Washington Bothell.